Domain Adapted Large Language Models for Additive Manufacturing: Introduction

 To this point, domain adapted LLMs have a number of unique advantages over generally purpose LLMs namely the efficiency in which valid responses can be generated by drawing on parametric (within training set) data\cite{gururangan_dont_2020, lu_fine-tuning_2025}.
 Non-parametric data can be injected into the LLM's response generation process through the use Retrieval Augmented Generation (RAG) based architectures \cite{lewis_retrieval-augmented_2020}.
 This is a powerful approach that is capable of generating results grounded in factual data \cite{chandrasekhar_amgpt_2024, naghavi_khanghah_multimodal_2025}, however, with each request the retrieved passages consume additional context within the conversation window.
 For dynamic data (events, machine logs, database updates, etc.) RAG enables up-to-date responses without additional pretraining \cite{lewis_retrieval-augmented_2020}.
 The medium for domain knowledge is generally static (journal articles, figures, textbooks, etc.) and the extra training cost done with Domain Adaptive Pretraining (DAPT) enables accurate response generation without additional context consumption seen with RAG\cite{gururangan_dont_2020}.
 Another consideration is the local use and deployment of these LLMs as seen in cases where national security \cite{chen_survey_2025, caballero_large_2024}, patient data \cite{montagna_privacy-preserving_2025, qu_novel_2024, tahera_sok_2026}, or environmental limitations \cite{barkley_synthesizing_2026} deem an edge or on-premise solution necessary.

-In this work, a domain adapted LLM for additive manufacturing (AdditiveLLM2) is created with the multi-modal Gemma 3 (12B) model \cite{team_gemma_2025} (Fig. \ref{fig:main}).
-Domain adaptive pretraining and visual instruction tuning is performed using text and image data from various open-access AM journal articles curated within the \texttt{AdditiveLLM2-OA} dataset \cite{peter_pak_additivellm2-oa_nodate}.
-This work also introduces the \texttt{Additive-\allowbreak Manufacturing-\allowbreak Benchmark} which measures the LLM's specific capabilities in tasks such as melt pool dimensional prediction, FDM defect identification, and general knowledge about AM.
-The methods and architecture used in developing AdditiveLLM2 showcase how large language models can be efficiently tailored to provide enhanced domain knowledge within a given field.
+In this work, a set of domain adapted LLMs for additive manufacturing are created with a collection of multi-modal open weight models including the Gemma 3 (12B) model \cite{team_gemma_2025}, Qwen 3 (8B) model \cite{yang_qwen3_2025}, and Gemma 4 (31B) model (Fig. \ref{fig:main}).
+Domain adaptive pretraining and visual instruction tuning is performed using text and image data from various open-access additive manufacturing journal articles curated within a public dataset \cite{peter_pak_additivellm2-oa_nodate}.
+This work also introduces the \texttt{Additive-\allowbreak Manufacturing-\allowbreak Benchmark} which measures the LLM's specific capabilities in tasks such as melt pool dimensional prediction, anomaly identification, and general knowledge about AM.
+The methods and architecture used in developing these models showcase how large language models can be efficiently tailored to provide enhanced domain knowledge within a given field.